jzisheng/Naive-Bayes-Classifier/README.md

 ### Installing

 Installation process is simply cloning this repository.
 Below is a list of the files in the repository, as well as a short explanation describing the purpose of the file.
+* `nbClassify.py` - Main python script that trains and tests dataset.
+Instructions on running this file is in the next section.
+* `20ng-test-stemmed.txt` - Subset of kaggle `20 Newsgroups` dataset that is used for testing the classifier
+* `20ng-test-stemmed.txt` - Subset of kaggle `20 Newsgroups` dataset that is used for training the classifier

 ## Running the tests